 During the application processing, you need to pause and think about what tax to register for my online business.
 Why should you do this?
 It doesn’t mean that once you disclose your business, that the end.
 You’re wrong; you just opened your partnership with the government.

 Type of Taxes

-Two types of taxes that you should consider in your online business registration.
-First is the income tax, which you might be subject to the regular rate of 0-35% or a flat rate of 8%.
-Second, are the business taxes.
+Type of taxes that you should know.
+First is the income tax, to which you might be subject to the regular rate of 0-35% or a flat rate of 8%.
+The second is the business taxes.
 Business taxes are different from the income tax as to the tax base.
-In income tax, the tax base is not the income or the transaction, but the person is earning an income while Business tax is taxes on the operations or selling goods or services.
+In income tax, the tax base is not the income or the transaction, but the person is earning an income, while Business tax is taxes on the operations or selling goods or services.

 Three ways to save money from taxes:

 Register as Marginal Income Earner.
 If your online business earns less than 100,000 per year and is not currently employed, you’re qualified to register as MIE.
 Make sure your business is only for subsistence or livelihood as a small sari-sari store.
 Read: how to open a sari-sari store and some tips in the opening.

 Apply as BMBE or Barangay Micro Business Enterprises.
 BMBE is any business enterprise engaged in producing, processing, or manufacturing products, including agro-processing, trading, and services, with a total asset of not more than 3 million pesos.
 For more detail on BMBE, visit your nearest Negosyo Center for more inquiries.

 To understand better as to what tax rate, let us make an illustration.
 Assuming that your business will have an annual sale of 520, 000 with total business expenses of 10, 000, Sales from the previous quarter were 257, 500 with 2,500 business expenses.
 In this scenario, which tax should you use?

 Option 1: Income Tax Rate plus Percentage tax of 3%